 “If we look at truth and authenticity as something of a seed — then their future is alone in our hands.
 If we wish to nurture them, then we must provide the conditions for them to grow — such that one day we can enjoy their blossom.”

 This multipart series titled, How to Nurture Truth and Authenticity, can be categorized into two halves.
 The first seeks to disclose the historical economy of truth.
 This is in order to discover the cause in a deprivation of the phenomenal experience of truth.
-In recounting this narrative backward through the western historical continuum we will lay bare an understanding of the Ancient Greek άλήθεια (alḗtheia, truth) and the appropriation which overcame άλήθεια through Latinization (into verum).
+In recounting this narrative backward through the western historical continuum we will lay bare an understanding of the Ancient Greek αληθεια (alētheia, ‘truth’) and the appropriation which overcame αληθεια through Latinization (into verum).
 In doing so, we anticipate the discovery of a moment of pronounced expediency in the project of modernization.
-This work will make clear the wholesale expediency of this project by way of the esteem of Latin ratio (reason).
+This work will make clear the wholesale expediency of modernization by way of the esteem of Latin ratio (reason).
 This narrative will also provide us with the language for thematizing a specific human comportment which made use of that expedient.

 In order that we may operate with this comportment as an object, this work will name this comportment in a word — ‘episteme’.
 The identification of episteme will itself allow for an understanding of the reification of the metaphysical object ‘power’.
 The identification of these twofold complimentary objects will allow this work to frame the utility which truth assumed in the project of later modernization, in service to an economy of imperium (Latin, ‘I command’).
 This utility will make bare the deprivation of truth in later modernization.
 This deprivation will then affirm the necessity of a work concerning itself with truth and authenticity.

-While this work has been constructed under the presumption that liberal values will continue to guide every human project in our futural continuum, this work will also diagnose a perversion of enlightenment values — namely that ideal which goes by the name ‘liberalism’.
+While this work has been constructed under the presumption that enlightenment values will continue to guide every human project in our futural continuum, this work will also diagnose a perversion of those values — namely that approach to governance which has gone by the name ‘liberalism’.
 For those who are acquainted with the metamodern discussion, the historical narrative will conclude by deflating concern for what has been called ‘the problematizing of critique’ from within the metamodern paradigm.
 In deflating this concern, our prescriptions will have addressed the challenges of later modernization — namely, alienation, estrangement, and civic apathy.
 Of course, it should be innately intuitive that a nation which is attuned to a liberation of authenticity is one which is actively nurturing the conditions for healthy democratic participation.
 We understand that a liberation of authenticity can only be achieved by way of intimacy and listening, safety and security, sympathy and understanding.
 In as much, the prescriptions herein offer better solutions for liberty than what liberalism can offer to us today.

 Of course, it should be said, already here at the outset of this work, the prescriptions herein do not constitute anything resembling ‘self-help’.
 After all, nurturing honesty in any particular ‘you’ or ‘me’ would be disadvantageous for anyone whose environment did not mutually support such disclosure.
 In as much, any prescriptions for nurturing truth and authenticity can only be healthy for ‘you’ if they are for ‘us’.
 Therefore, this work must deliver something of a social-organizational proposal.
 In the second half of this work, the reader should expect the delineation of a more robust understanding of truth.
 This delineation will be accomplished by way of a metaphysical architectonic.
 This architectonic will be used for identifying the economic conditions for the phenomenological encounter with truth—that which is itself, the condition for the disclosure of truth.
 These prescriptions are promoted for the emergence of an economy which provides for a more robust disclosure of the world, including (and yet going beyond) the quantitative thinking which the industrialization of later modernization demanded.

 Given the magnitude of the topics of this work, you, as the reader, should anticipate prescriptions for a social-organizational structure which is perhaps quite incomparable to that which we have inherited.
 Be prepared that some dramatic programs for action toward realizing those structures will be championed in this work.
 Therefore, already now, perhaps it might be well worth the time to prepare by way of a few questions,